xlucas/ansible-openstack-inventory/README.md

 └── playbook.yml
 ```

-The `hosts` at the root of the directory is a simple script that is used to
+The `hosts` file at the root of the directory is a simple script that is used
-invoke the dynamic inventory with the desired environment.
+to invoke the dynamic inventory with the desired environment.
 Other inventories
 are simple symlinks to this script.
 Its content is:

 ```bash